hhl132/whip/README.md

 ## Installation
 1. npm install
-2. cp .env.example .env
-3. Input API key (ask Helen)
+2. Make sure you have the .env file with the Congress.gov API key
-4. npm run dev
+3. npm run dev